pelithne/minecraft-on-azure/README.md

 ## Autostart
-We want the minecraft server to start automatically when the virtual machine is started.
-This will enable us to save money by shutting down the server when it is not needed, and to recover if the VM should crash or break in some way.
+Its a good idea to have the minecraft server start automatically when the virtual machine is started.
+This will enable you to save money by shutting down the server when it is not needed, and to recover if the VM should crash or break in some way.

 Create a file named /etc/systemd/system/minecraft@.service file with the following content: